+You are going to be a valuable asset to your town's soccer program.
 Many of you are parents of children in the program and have been asked to volunteer as a coach.
-At the U12 age group, you may have children that have participated in the program for 4 or more years while other children are just beginning their soccer journey.
-Your primary role is to help the children enjoy their experience and continue to a life-long passion for the game.
+At the U8 age group, you may have children that participated in a U6 program within your organization, and you may have some children that are just beginning their soccer journey.
+Your primary role is to help the children enjoy their experience and continue on to a life-long passion for the game.